confluentinc/operator-earlyaccess/README.rst

 The next version of Confluent Operator offers a Kubernetes-native experience, including:

 * First class Kubernetes custom resource definitions (CRDs)

-  You do not need Helm to install Confluent Platform components.

 * Config overrides for all Confluent components
 * Auto generated certificates
 * Kubernetes tolerations, pod/node affinity support